-We have audited the accompanying financial report of Edmund Rice Foundation (Australia) ("the Company"), which comprises the statement of financial position as at 31 December 2023, the statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies, and the responsible persons' declaration.
+We have audited the accompanying financial report of Edmund Rice Foundation (Australia) ("the Company"), which comprises the statement of financial position as at 31 December 2024, the statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies, and the responsible persons' declaration.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the financial report of the Company is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of the Company is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

 - a.
-Giving a true and fair view of the Company's financial position as at 31 December 2023 and of its performance for the year then ended; - b.
-Complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022; and - c.
-Complying with the Australian Council for International Development (ACFID) Code of Conduct.
+Giving a true and fair view of the Company's financial position as at 31 December 2024 and of its performance for the year then ended; - b.
+Complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022; and - Complying with the Australian Council for International Development (ACFID) Code of Conduct.

-Basis for qualified opinion
+Basis for opinion